If you are a grower, one of the best investments you can make in gardening is planting perennial fruits and vegetables.

 Failure Is Always An Option

-If we’ve learned one thing from our subarctic food forest experimentation, it’s that accepting failure is part of the process.
+If we’ve learned one thing from our subarctic food forest experimentation, it’s that accepting failure is part of the experience.

 If your plants don’t make it, you’re not failing at gardening.
 You’re trying to do something more difficult and the risk of failure is much, much higher.